-Many Indigo children are gifted artists, musicians, and writers.
+Many kids with indigo traits are gifted artists, musicians, and writers.
 They love anything that allows them to create without restriction and release some of their boundless energy.
 Their unique view of the world allows them to see things that others can’t, and they express this in their work.

 Indigos don’t pursue creative endeavors with the hope of becoming rich and famous – rather, they seek to find fulfillment through art.

 Growing up, many Indigos are diagnosed with Attention Deficit/Hyperactivity Disorder, more commonly referred to as ADHD/ADD.
 Indigo children tend to receive this diagnosis because they have difficulty concentrating, are easily bored, act impulsively, or exhibit hyperactive behavior.

 Indigos prefer to keep to themselves.
 While they may have a close circle of friends they care deeply about, they tend to be antisocial for the most part.
 Not surprisingly, they get along best with fellow Indigos who understand their unique perspective.

 Tips if You Think You’re an Indigo Child

 If you think you may be an indigo child, here are some tips that you might benefit from:

 - Practice psychic meditation daily if you have the time.

 - Practice emotional acceptance and have confidence in yourself.

 - Try and stay grounded and practice mindful breathing.